vkatari10/trading-bot/README.md

 # Trading Bot

-Python and Typescript based trading both that can automically execute trades based.
+Python based trading bot that utilizes Alpaca API to place, order, and manage trades.
+Uses an interactive front end dashboard created using Create Next App.

 ## Structure

-Back end handles API calls to Alpaca, Front end was bootstrapped using Create Next App and uses typescript.<br>
+Back end relies on Python, Front end is using TypeScript and Next.js

 ## Requirements